 In spite of my love for shrink plastic, though, it does have a few problems:

 - Some RV owners have trouble getting the tape to stay stuck to the window frame due to condensation and have to use a sturdier type of tape.
 We did not have that problem (probably because we solved our condensation problem first!).

 - Applying shrink plastic to all of the windows in an RV is a tedious, time-consuming task.
 It sucks to have to do it each winter.

-Even though I don't have a motorhome, I wanted to share this insulated windshield cover designed for Class C motorhomes because I think it would be a lot easier to use this instead of trying to make some kind of cover yourself for the front window.
+If you have a Class C RV, this insulated windshield cover seems like a great way to prevent heat from escaping through the front windshield at night.
 I haven't found a product like this for Class A's (that provides insulation instead of just blocking light), but if you know of one please leave a comment to let me know.

-The bubble wrap method is very easy, but not very classy looking (IMO), and you can't see out a bubble wrap covered window, so I ended up only using bubble wrap on a few of my windows that I didn't mind leaving covered with the sheer shades all winter, like on the side of our house that faces our neighbors' front yard.
+The bubble wrap method is very easy, but not very classy looking.
+And you can't see out a bubble wrap-covered window, so I ended up only using bubble wrap on a few of my windows that I didn't mind leaving covered.
 One of those windows, the one behind my husband's desk, is actually still covered with bubble wrap that I never took down over the summer.

-Also, I didn't find the bubble wrapped windows to be quite as well protected against cold as the shrink plastic windows due to the bubble wrap having perforated spots with no bubbles.
-So I don't plan to do bubble wrap again this year.
-(Update: I ended up using it on these windows again for the same reason I used it the first time – laziness!)
+Also, I didn't find the bubble-wrapped windows to be quite as well protected against cold as the shrink plastic windows due to the bubble wrap having perforated spots with no bubbles.
+But is a little easier to set up.

-I did use one more window covering method last year, just for a few of my screen windows, and that was to make clear vinyl covers attached with Velcro.
+Last year I came up with a vinyl covering method for my screen windows.
+I made clear vinyl covers attached to the window with Velcro.
 I did this so that I could remove the covers and open the windows on nice days.

 This method worked pretty well, and since the vinyl was sturdy, my cat didn't tear it up.
 There are a couple of drawbacks: